 Standards of Public Conduct and Use of Library Facilities

-The Library is supported by the taxes of the people of Schiller Park who expect the library to be clean, comfortable, and a safe place for selecting materials, reading, researching, studying, using computers, and attending programs and meetings.
-To this end, The Board of Trustees of the Schiller Park Public Library has the authority to determine the rules and regulations for the government of the Library as may be expedient, including but not limited to, rules of behavior necessary to protect the rights of individuals to use Library materials and services, to protect the rights of the Library employees to conduct Library business without interference and preserve Library materials and facilities.
+In order to provide resources and services to all people who visit the Schiller Park Public Library in a manner that ensures both their safety and an atmosphere of courtesy, respect, and service excellence, the Board of Trustees of the Schiller Park Public Library determines the rules and regulations for Code of Conduct of the Library, including but not limited to, rules of behavior necessary to protect the rights of individuals to use Library materials and services, to protect the rights of the Library employees to conduct Library business without interference and preserve Library materials and facilities.
 Illinois Law authorizes the Board to “exclude from the use of the Library any person who willfully violates the rules prescribed by the Board”.
 Ill Rev. Stat.
 Ch 81 Sec.
 4 – 7 (1991).

 Definitions and scope